zorggomat/DuckCpp/README.md

 - string repicient - email address where emails will be sent.

 #### How to decrypt logs:
-If you have enabled encryption you should use [DecryptorQt] (https://github.com/zorggish/DecryptorQt).
+If you have enabled encryption you should use [DecryptorQt](https://github.com/zorggish/DecryptorQt).
 Also [DuckSharp](https://github.com/zorggish/DuckSharp) will work.